 Journal articles provide more in-depth analysis of trade agreements that are under negotiation or awaiting ratification than news sources.
 Bear in mind that when an article is published before the final text of a trade agreement is released to the public, the article is based on the author's informed speculation.
 For information and tips on how to find journal articles, consult the Journal Articles page of this research guide.

-The following government websites provide free access to the text of the original 12-nation TPP agreement or to its successor, the TPP-11 agreement, along with related documentation:
+The following government websites provide free access to the text of the original 12-nation TPP agreement or to its successor, the CPTPP agreement, along with related documentation:

 The EU has made selected T-TIP negotiating texts available for download in PDF format on this portal page.
 Documents include: